gsilva2016/GenAIComps/comps/dataprep/redis/README.md

     http://localhost:6007/v1/dataprep
 ```

-You can specify chunk_size and chunk_size by the following commands.
+You can specify chunk_size and chunk_overlap by the following commands.

 ```bash
 curl -X POST \